Stefoajc/CQS/README.md

   - IQueryHandler is changed to IQueryHandler<TQuery, TResult>
     (TQuery is the type of the  input parameter, TResult is the type of the result of the query)
   - This way we add compile time checks and bypass casting from and to

+5. CQS.MediatR - CQS using MediatR library
+  - MediatR is one of the most popular libraries imlementing the Mediator pattern along with CQS
+  - IRequest<TResult> is the interface which represents both commands and queries
+  - IRequestHandler<IRequest<TResult>, TResult> is the interface where the implementation of the functionality takes place